2.0 Tax Policy

 1. Comply with all relevant laws, rules, regulations, and reporting and disclosure requirements, wherever it operates.

-2. Ensure the tax strategy is at all times consistent with TOMY’s overall strategy, its approach to risk, and the TOMY Core Values, being Quality, Accountability, Teamwork, Creativity, Agility and Playfulness.
+2. Ensure the tax strategy is at all times consistent with TOMY’s overall strategy, its approach to risk, and the TOMY Core Values, being Fearlessness, Accountability, Speed, Teamwork, Enthusiasm, and Respect.

 3. Apply professional diligence and care in the management of all risks associated with tax matters, and ensure governance and assurance procedures are appropriate.